Book a Site Survey

 - Black-building simulation, Supply isolation or Emergency Situation Simulation.

 Historically, the industry standard for ‘servicing’ Standby equipment is to complete what is classified as one ‘Major’ and one ‘Minor’ a year.
 The issues with this approach is that Standby Systems and Critical Power Systems must always remain available.
 It must maintain certain set points and levels of readiness to support outages and loss of supply events.

-Pleavin Power takes a very disruptive approach to this and offers a Maintenance Service that is very detailed.
-With our regular servicing, we ensure that we assess your systems prior to offering support and identify any areas of concern, address any existing issues, and provide suggestions for where improvements can be made.
+Pleavin Power takes a very disruptive approach and offers a Maintenance Service that is very detailed.
+With our regular servicing, we ensure that we assess your systems prior to offering support and identify areas of concern.
+In addition to that, highlight any existing issues, and provide suggestions for improvements.

 The next stage is to complete what we call benchmarking, a major service visit:

 - Replacing components as per OEM recommendations.

 - Checking alternator winding insulation and main rotor condition.

 Afterwards, we completed a functional system test, mains failure and load test.
 The equipment will then be ‘benchmarked’ at our standard and ready to enter one of our industry-leading SLA agreements.

 Our SLA’s don’t offer ‘twice-yearly visits’, ‘major’, ‘minor’ or ‘A’ & ‘B’.
 We begin with quarterly site visits, inspections, periodic sampling and functional testing.
 In some of the most critical applications, our engineers support clients on a weekly and monthly basis.

 The only question left to ask is how thorough is your maintenance regime?